troycomi/intermediate-vim/0_intro/README.md

 w,e,b       move by a word
 t,f         move forward to a character n,;,,       move to a search or character match
+#           search for the word under the cursor
 ```
 Shift with each of these produces a similar movement
 ```
 W,E,B       move by a WORD
 T,F         move backward to a character
 N           move to a search backwards
+*           search for the word under the cursor backwards
 ```

+Exercise 1:

+    Try putting your cursor here [x] and then move to here [y]

+Exercise 2:

+    What if you ended here [y] starting from here [x]?

+Exercise 3:

+    What if you started all the way up here [x] and
+    somehow needed to make your way
+    all
+    the
+    way
+    down
+    here [y]?

 Moves can also be much larger
 ```
 }               move to the next blank line